rythmengine/rythm-doc/en/configuration.md

 * **rythm.feature.type_inference**
 * **rythm.feature.type_inference.enabled**

 Being a static typed template engine, Rythm require [type declaration](directive.md#args) of template arguments.
 When `feature.type_inference` is enabled, Rythm will infer the argument types using the parameters passing to the template at the first time.
 Meaning you don't need to use the `@args` directive to declare template arguments.
-However feature is very restricted in usage:
+However the feature is very restricted in usage:

 1. The `type_inference` feature does not work with `engine.precompile_mode`.
 The reason is simple, there is no parameter when you try to precompile the template, thus type inference is not possible
 2. If a parameter is passed in as `null`, then the type of the corresponding argument will be inferred as `java.lang.Object`